-We want everyone to feel as comfortable as possible at EBR.
-Therefore, all our bedrooms are nicely furnished including a bed, drawers, built-in wardrobes, clothes rails and a flat screen TV.
-There will also be the chance to buy or bring your own things to decorate your room, like pictures, guilt covers, etc. In your room there will also be a lockable safe to keep anything of value.
-If you aren't for everyone living at EBR to use, again this should be respected as it's for everyone to use.
+We want everyone to feel as comfortable as possible at Fieldway.
+Therefore, all our bedrooms are nicely furnished including a bed, drawers, wardrobe, and smart TV.
+There will also be the chance to buy or bring your own things to decorate your room, like pictures, quilt covers, etc. In your room there will also be a lockable safe to keep anything of value.
+If you aren't comfortable leaving your items in this safe the staff will be happy to keep them in their staff safe.

-comfortable leaving your items in this safe the staff will be happy to keep them in their staff safe.
-Whilst with us at EBR It's important that you look after and respect your room just as you would anywhere else.
-There is a shared bathroom on the first floor
+Whilst with us at Fieldway It's important that you look after and respect your room just as you would anywhere else.
+There is a shared bathroom on the first floor for everyone living at Fieldway to use, again this should be respected as it's for everyone to use.